History and Tradition

 Shinshu University was founded in 1949 as a national university (under post-war guidelines) which integrated seven institutions of higher education within Nagano Prefecture into one.
 At that time, it was a general rule that a university would include its prefecture's name.
 However, Shinshu University was the only university in Japan bearing not prefecture's name but the one used before the prefectural system.

-This song describes the special characteristics of the region, including Shinano's vastness, the four plains, and the richness of the region.
+This song describes the characteristics of the region, including Shinano's rich vastness across the four general areas.

 Based on this historical background, the university was given the name "Shinshu" to symbolize the unification of these prefectural regions.